openlegend/core-rules/core/SRD.md

 ## Blinded

 **Duration:** Resist ends (Fail x 3 = 1 minute)
+\
 **Power Level:** 4
+\
 **Attack Attributes:** Agility, Creation, Energy, Entropy
+\
 **Attack:**

 -   Agility vs. Evasion
 -   Creation vs. Evasion
 -   Energy vs. Evasion
 -   Entropy vs. Toughness

-**Description**

-You blind your foe with anything from a handful of sand, to an arctic blast, to a dazzling flash of light.
+**Description:** You blind your foe with anything from a handful of sand, to an arctic blast, to a dazzling flash of light. \newline

-**Effect**

-The target cannot see as long as the effect persists.
+**Effect:** The target cannot see as long as the effect persists.
 The target has a 50% chance of automatically failing any Perception checks or attack rolls.
 Roll this check before the attack or perception roll.

 ## Charmed

 **Duration:** Resist ends (special) (Fail x 3 = 24 hours)
+\

-**Power Level:** 3/ 4/ 6
+**Power Level:** 3, 4, 6
+\
 **Attack Attributes:** Influence
+\
 **Attack:**

 -   Influence vs. Resolve

-**Description**

-Charms are one of the great banes of legend, wielded by powerful enchantresses like Circe (in Homer's The Odyssey), nymphs, and other enchanters who control the will of others, not through total domination, but through a magical spell of love or friendship.
+**Description:** Charms are one of the great banes of legend, wielded by powerful enchantresses like Circe (in Homer's The Odyssey), nymphs, and other enchanters who control the will of others, not through total domination, but through a magical spell of love or friendship. \newline

-**Effect**

-The charmed bane can only be inflicted via a bane attack.
+**Effect:** The charmed bane can only be inflicted via a bane attack.
 Damaging attacks that trigger banes cannot trigger this bane.
 The Charmed bane manifests at two levels: minor and major.